The Quran does not merely retell Adam (peace be upon him). It redistributes him.

 And whoever turns away from My remembrance — indeed, for him is a constricted life.
 (20:124)

 That is the Adamic architecture in Taha.
-Adam is the first forgetter whose displaced centre generates existential compression.
+Adam (peace be upon him) is the first forgetter whose displaced centre generates existential compression.
 The cure, already prepared by the surah through Moses, is remembrance that gathers fear back into one rightful fear.

-In Taha, Adam is the prototype of scattered anxiety born from forgetfulness.
+In Taha, Adam (peace be upon him) is the prototype of scattered anxiety born from forgetfulness.

 8. In Sad (38): the scene of the first armored self

-Sad is a surah about melting defences.
-David is tested and falls into repentance.
-Solomon is tested and returns.
-Job is afflicted and does not armour himself against his Lord.
-The surah is full of dissolving self-protection.
+Sad is a surah where the self’s defences are undone.
+David (peace be upon him) is tested and falls into repentance.
+Solomon (peace be upon him) is tested and returns.
+Job (peace be upon him) is afflicted and does not armour himself against his Lord.
+The surah shows inner protections yielding before God.

-That is why Adam appears at the end, and not primarily as Adam’s story.
+That is why Adam (peace be upon him) appears at the end, and not primarily as Adam (peace be upon him)‘s story.
 He appears as the stage upon which the opposite of all this is first revealed.

 ﴿إِذْ قَالَ رَبُّكَ لِلْمَلَائِكَةِ إِنِّي خَالِقٌ بَشَرًا مِّن طِينٍ﴾